 - identify the core values of the early childhood field as a whole - identify and comment on the macro and micro challenges for the early childhood field - identify, explore and recommend leadership resources for early childhood professionals - demonstrate your understanding by identifying and articulating how you will develop the capabilities necessary to be a successful leader in the field.
 This may include aspects of management and advocacy strategies. - demonstrate how your leadership capacities and strategies will contribute to the construction of hopeful futures for the early childhood profession, children and their families.

 Web links to leadership resources or organisations are to be be included in the reference list.
-Before submission: All passwords or links are to be checked to ensure the marker has access to your work.

 Word Limit: 2000 words.

 Assessment Due Date